-Attribute Alternative 1: Deployment- scale Alternative 2: Pilot-scale Alternative 3: Development-scale No Action Alternative BMPs Air Quality Overall, minor to beneficial impacts are anticipated.
+Attribute Alternative 1: Deployment- scale Alternative 2: Pilot-scale Alternative 3: Development-scale No Action Alternative BMPs Air Quality Overall, negligible impacts on air quality and current pollutant state levels are anticipated.
 Similar to existing conditions, normal agricultural practices (tilling and equipment use) may lead to decreased air quality from increased air particulates and exhaust from farm equipment.
 Depending on the EHEC, long-term minor beneficial impacts on air quality at the regional and state levels for particulate matter emissions could be expected.
-Overall, negligible impacts on air quality could be expected.
+Similar to Alternative 2, negligible impacts on air quality would be expected.
+Depending on the EHEC, long-term minor beneficial impacts on air quality at the regional and state levels for particulate matter emissions could be expected.
+Minor adverse impacts from plant off-gassing may occur.
 Despite the increased scale, potential impacts to air quality would be negligible.
 A potential adverse impact could result from the increase in woody crops and the resulting volatile organic carbon concentrations.
 However, this is dependent on the EHEC species.
+Depending on the EHEC, long-term minor beneficial impacts on air quality at the regional and state levels for particulate matter emissions could be expected.
 No impacts are anticipated since impacts on air quality would be the same as those seen with conventional crops.
+None. plant off-gassing may occur. plant off-gassing may occur.

-None.
-Safety & Human Health No direct or indirect impacts on worker or public health and safety are anticipated.
-No impact to minor adverse impacts could occur from intentional destructive acts.
-Consequences of such an act would be limited and should not result in injury or harm to the public or workers.
-No direct or indirect impacts on worker or public health and safety could be expected.
-No impact to minor adverse impacts could occur from intentional destructive acts.
-Due to the larger confined field trial size, there could be a slightly greater opportunity for intentional destructive acts to occur.
+Attribute Alternative 1: Deployment- scale Alternative 2: Pilot-scale Alternative 3: Development-scale No Action Alternative BMPs Safety & Human Health No direct or indirect impacts on worker health or public safety are anticipated.
+Consequences of intentional destructive acts to an EHEC field trial would be limited and should not result in injury or harm to the public or workers.
+No direct or indirect impacts on worker health or public safety would be expected.
+Due to the larger size of the confined field trials, there could be a slightly greater opportunity for intentional destructive acts to occur.
+Consequences of intentional destructive acts to an EHEC field trial would be limited and should not result in injury or harm to the public or workers.
 BMPs could prevent or minimize impacts from intentional destructive acts.
-No direct or indirect impacts on worker or public health and safety could be expected.
-No impact to minor adverse impacts could occur from intentional destructive acts.
-Due to the larger confined field trial size, there could be a slightly greater opportunity for intentional destructive acts to occur.
+No direct or indirect impacts on worker or public health and safety would be expected.
+Similar to Alternative 2, the larger size of the confined field trials may provide a slightly greater opportunity for intentional destructive acts to occur.
+Consequences of intentional destructive acts to an EHEC field trial would be limited and should not result in injury or harm to the public or workers.
 BMPs could prevent or minimize impacts from intentional destructive acts.
 No impacts are expected since there would be no change from existing conditions.
-To reduce potential for intentional destructive acts, limit access to the field trial locations, do not make site locations public knowledge, and when choosing locations, avoid major inland ports, container terminals, nuclear power plants, or national defense infrastructure.
+BMPs would be identified on a project-specific basis.
+Recommended BMPs to reduce the potential for intentional destructive acts would include: -Limit access to the field trial locations, -Do not make site locations public knowledge, and -When choosing locations, avoid major inland ports, container terminals, nuclear power plants, or national defense infrastructure.